 The following is a draft timetable for the PLG's work and includes an outline of the group's activities at each meeting.
+(Meeting dates of the PLG have been provisionally agreed and are shown).

 The plan assumes that the work will not be concluded in less than three meetings and that an applied psychologists part of the Register will not open before 1 April 2008.
 As this date is subject to change, any subsequent alterations to the timetable will be agreed with the chair.